 There is something, for the want of a better word, magical about those carefully placed rocks, an energy that captivates you.
 Perhaps the British folklore tales or Druids that worship at Stonehenge are onto something; but I won’t lie when I say I felt a little underwhelmed, perhaps because of the droves of tourists just there for a photo, or perhaps because I was expecting it to be bigger or slightly more remote than being beside the main road.

 Was taking a bus tour worth it?

-Comfortable seats, a bus driver who knows where he is going, and a guide who was extremely informative have led me to give bus tours a big nod of approval, despite an apprehensive start.
-The perks of taking a bus tour including it taking out all of the queueing, having to research travel logistics, and instead lets you relax and enjoy the experience.
+Comfortable seats, a bus driver who knows where he is going, and a guide who was extremely informative have led me to give bus tours a big nod of approval, despite my apprehensive start.
+The perks of taking a bus tour with Golden Tours included limiting queueing times and not having to research travel logistics, instead, letting you relax and enjoy the experience.

-One downside is the short length of times you have to explore each locations.
-Whilst there was ample time at Windsor and Stonehenge, Bath has so much more to see than just the Roman baths, but the snippet of the city means that I’d quite happily travel there independently or as part of another Bath-focused tour.
+Of course, one downside is the short length of time you have to explore each location.
+Whilst there was ample time at Windsor and Stonehenge, Bath has so much more to see than just the Roman baths!
+After the brief stop in the city I have decided I want to travel there independently or perhaps take part in a Bath-focused tour.

 I can’t wait to get back to the UK later this year to explore more of the country by day tour.
 Whilst I still don’t think it’s the ideal method of travelling for me because of the tight schedule which can be impacted by traffic, weather and, as we found out in Bath, people missing the bus, it was still a fantastic way to get a snippet of places which you might want to return to.